 Soft Commodities such as agricultural instruments

-Both Pepperstone and IC Markets offer these cryptocurrencies – Bitcoin, Bitcoin Dash, Ethereum, Dash, Litecoin however IC Markets offers Ripple.
+Both Pepperstone and IC Markets offer these cryptocurrencies – Bitcoin, Bitcoin Cash, Ethereum, Dash, Litecoin while IC Markets also offers Ripple.
 Both brokers offer leverage of 5:1.
 See our comparison with Plus500 for a broker with a large range of CFDs.

 Crude oil and many other commodities can be traded with fast execution speeds and low spreads.